From Waiting to Defects: The 8 Wastes of Lean Construction

 1. Defects

-Defects occur when there is a production of defective parts, work or information that causes the work to be scrapped or redone.
+Defects are errors in work or information that require rework, correction, or clarification.
 This leads to rework, one of the biggest causes of waste and a practice that commonly leads to projects being delivered late and over-budget.

 2. Over/Under Production

-Over and under production can be defined as making something before it is truly needed.
+Over/Under Production is doing work before it’s needed, after it’s needed, or in the wrong amount for downstream teams.
 In other words: not producing the right work at the right time in the right amount as needed by the downstream work.

 Perhaps you received more materials than you asked for, received them before or after you requested them, or both.
-This would go against the Lean virtues of pull planning (obtaining materials only as you need them and only taking as much as you need for production).
+This would go against the Lean virtues of just-in-time delivery (obtaining materials only as you need them and only taking as much as you need for production).

-This leads to inventory waste because you are either not receiving materials you need and are then forced to wait (in the case of underproduction) or you receive too many materials that you now have no use for (overproduction).
+This leads to waiting & inventory waste because you are either not receiving materials you need and are then forced to wait (in the case of underproduction) or you receive too many materials that you now have no use for and need to store (overproduction).
 These can both lead to expanded costs during your project and wasted time.

-For more on Over/Under Production Waste explore the Field Crew Huddle Youtube Channel.
+For more on Over/Under Production Waste in the field, explore the Field Crew Huddle Youtube Channel.

 3. Waiting

-The waste of waiting occurs when work-in-progress or people are waiting on the next step in production.
+Waiting waste occurs when people, information, or work incur unplanned delays between steps.
 Waiting is an extremely common type of waste that can occur in many different ways across design and construction projects.

 4. Not Utilizing Talent